 With FunKey you can use battery-power for independent input/output mode and use it to control a servo motor directly.
 The sensors available include IR breakbeam, light, touch, tilt, distance, temperature, heartbeat, push button, and joystick.

-The FunKey Super is a complete learning system that lets students get started with plug and play modes.
+The FunKey Super is a complete learning system that lets students use plug and play modes.
 Students and teachers can start off simple and work all the way to full Arduino programming.
 The FunKey Super includes preloaded software so it works right out of the box.
 The easy startup learning stages means you don’t have to know how to code to jump in.

 In addition to the FunKey Super there is the FunKey Simple.
 The FunKey Simple has “Banana Piana” type of functionality along with supporting 18 keystrokes, more than two octaves for a fruit piano.
-It can be easily reconfigured to any keystrokes using the simple app and is touch sensitive using fingers, aluminum foil, fruit, and more.
+It can be easily reconfigured to any keystrokes using the simple app.
+It is also touch sensitive using fingers, aluminum foil, fruit, and more.

 STEM Kickstarter Campaign

 In addition to the STEM products you can purchase straight from their website, the team at FunKey also has a Kickstarter campaign.
 FunKey’s Kickstarter campaign gives you an opportunity to support their growth while also getting your hands on different FunKey packages.
-This is a great way to secure additional sets of sensors for a school or STEM program, or to purchase a classroom pack.
-Their project page also includes more information on how FunKey can be used in the classroom.
+This is a great way to secure additional sets of sensors for a school or STEM program.
+Or you can purchase a classroom pack.
+Their project page also includes more information on how FunKey is used in classrooms.

 FunKey’s website has lots of ideas for using these tools with students as well as different options for purchasing their STEM learning tools.
 You’ll find activity ideas including DIY Game Controllers, invention projects and science exploration.